TeknooSoftware/states/README.md

 Welcome and thank you to having downloaded this library.
-It allows you to follow and implement the [State Pattern](http://en.wikipedia.org/wiki/State_pattern) and to create easily and cleanly classes with several states, writed in distinct codes blocks, but never used "if conditions" with PHP 7+.
+It allows you to follow and implement the [State Pattern](http://en.wikipedia.org/wiki/State_pattern) and to create easily and cleanly classes with several states, written in distinct codes blocks, but never used "if conditions" with PHP 7+.

 Quick startup